ap0l0/einkFrame/readme.md

 1. Pi Zero W (I bought it used from ebay: ~8 USD)
 2. e-Ink Display (~45 USD)
 3. Office Depot Battery (~2 USD)
-4. Wooden Structure (Got few items from Michael's and a closed friend helped me design it: ~10 USD)
+4. Wooden Structure (Got few items from Michael's and a close friend helped me design it: ~10 USD)

 Software: